Meet John Atkinson

 John’s New Journey

 He is running as a progressive Democrat and has refused to take any campaign donations from corporations or political action committees.
 John is only beholden to the people and their interests.
 He strongly believes that elected, entrusted representatives are meant to represent the intrinsic needs of the people, but more often than not, far too many elected representatives within our country instead legislate according to their own interests.
 It is John’s opinion that it is time the corruption that has entrenched Washington for decades must be removed from American politics altogether.
-John is a working-class American and feels it's time we have the working class represent the working class rather than have the wealthy donor class represent itself.
+John is a working-class American and understands that the working class must represent itself, rather than have the wealthy donor class feign interest while representing itself.

 John maintains fervently that this country can work and live up to its incredible ideals, but in order for that to happen, both politicians and citizens alike must work together towards sensible, common objectives that will benefit every citizen within not only New York’s first Congressional district, but also our entire country.
 We hope you join us in supporting John and his team in the journey that lies ahead to improve the lives of we the people of Suffolk County and moreover, all of those who are lucky enough to call this country home.